xuantruongyen/nhanh.vn/docs/order/addComplain.md

 - See [common request params](/api.md#request)

-- The data structure of an order complain:
+- The data structure of an add complain:

 Key | Data type | Mandatory | Description
 ---- | ------|------|-----